yomidevs/yomitan/README.md

 Developing Yomichan is a constant balance between including useful features and keeping complexity at a minimum.
 With the new user-editable card template system, it is possible to create text-only cards without having to double the number field of templates in the extension itself.
-If you would like to stop HTML tags from being added to your cards, simply copy the contents of the <a href="dl/fields.txt">text-only field template</a> into the template box on the Anki settings page (make sure you have the *Show advanced options* checkbox ticked), making sure to replace the existing values.
+If you would like to stop HTML tags from being added to your cards, simply copy the contents of the [text-only field template](https://foosoft.net/projects/yomichan/dl/fields.txt) into the template box on the Anki settings page (make sure you have the *Show advanced options* checkbox ticked), making sure to replace the existing values.

 **Will you add support for online dictionaries?**